juhan26/SI-INPUS/README.md

-# SI-INPUS
+# SI-INPUS ( Desktop Application)
 SI INPUS (Sistem Informasi Perpustakaan)

- # Built desktop application using VB .net and MySQL that allow users borrow and return books.
+ Built desktop application using VB .net and MySQL that allow users borrow and return books.
 Allow admin to manage the system.